apache/tvm/docs/how_to/deploy/adreno.rst

 Alternatively, to build a TVM via docker using OpenCL-Headers and set-up with Android TVM RPC, refer to this guide: `Deploy the Pretrained Model on Android <https://tvm.apache.org/docs/how_to/deploy_models/deploy_model_on_android.html>`_.

-**Prerequisites**: Android NDK, Android Debug Bridge and OpenCL-SDK must be installed and Android part of TVM must be built:
+**Prerequisites**: Android NDK and Android Debug Bridge must be installed, the desired device must have OpenCL support and Android part of TVM must be built:

 - Read documentation about *Android NDK installation* here: https://developer.android.com/ndk
 - To get access to adb tools you can see *Android Debug Bridge installation* here: https://developer.android.com/studio/command-line/adb
-- For *OpenCL-SDK installation* please refer to official github repository: https://github.com/KhronosGroup/OpenCL-SDK.git

 You can also build the android part of TVM locally.
 From the root folder of TVM: